CuriosityRocks/RS41Simulator/README.md

 ## and C development files for the HELTEC AUTOMATION Lora Node 151, 433MHz board

 ## Description
+The folder "RS41SimTx" comprises the software for the HELTEC AUTOMATION Lora Node 151, 433MHz board.
+It was developed with STM32 CubeIDE version 1.11.0

 The files were created by Paz Hameiri in 2023